Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Redshift split

 where $z_{i,{\rm max}}$ is the pixel with the highest absorption redshift in the forest.
 As the data split is defined, individual forests and quasars can contribute to both redshift bins.
 The limiting value of $z_{m}$ is chosen so as to approximately equalize the correlation signal-to-noise ratio (as determined by the best-fit fiducial correlation model) on BAO scales for the two redshift bins.
 This approach ensures that the redshift bins have similar statistical power for determining the BAO peak position.
 We set the limit at $z_{m}=2.48$.
 After identifying which quasar-forest pairs contribute to each redshift bin, we rederive the delta fields for each bin separately to ensure that the mean deltas vanish.
 The effective redshifts are $z_{\rm eff}=2.21$ and $z_{\rm eff}=2.58$ for the low-$z$ and high-$z$ bin, respectively.
 The pair redshift distribution for the low-$z$ bin extends up to $z=2.48$ (by definition) and its overlap with the distribution for the high-$z$ bin is $\Delta z\approx0.25$.
 Correlations between the redshift bins are at the per cent level.

 The result of the data split is summarized in Table~\ref{table::zbins}.
 Figure~\ref{figure::xi_zbins_wedges} shows the correlation functions and the best-fit models for four ranges of $\mu$.
 The best-fit values of $(\aperp,\apar)$ for the two bins are consistent, with similar BAO errors of $\sim6\%$.
+The bias parameter $b_{\eta\alpha}$ changes between the two redshifts by a factor $1.57\pm0.15$ consistent with the expected factor $(3.58/3.21)^{2.9}=1.37$.
+The parameter $\beta_\alpha$ increases by a factor $1.6\pm0.4$, within two standard deviations of the predicted decrease of 6\% from simulations of \citet{2015JCAP...12..017A}.